 - insurance to manage their risks.

-The financial system is exposed to risks
+Our financial system is exposed to risks every day

-- overseas (external) — for example New Zealand’s financial system relies heavily on external funding making us vulnerable to disruption in overseas funding markets
+- overseas (external) — for example, New Zealand’s financial system relies heavily on external funding making us vulnerable to disruption in overseas funding markets

 Our role in maintaining financial stability